fnxL/bitflix/README.md

 ## ✨ Features

-✔️ Real netflix experience.
 ✔️ Responsive Layout
-✔️ Optimized for maximum performance and least api requests possible.
+✔️ Optimized for maximum performance.
 ✔️ Search for movies and tv shows
 ✔️ Movie/TV Shows recommendations
 ✔️ Stream movies & tv show in highest possible quality.
 ✔️ Ability to change quality & video source.
 ✔️ VTT subtitles support from opensubtitles.org (SRT files are converted to VTT on the fly)
-✔️ Awesome netflix like trailer video banner
 ✔️ Ability to sign up and sign in
-✔️ Save watch progress and watch list.
+✔️ Save watch progress and create as many lists as you want.
-✔️ Automatic Trailer Playback

 ## 🚀 Technologies